rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 ---

-## How the artifacts work together 🤝
+## 🤝 How the Artifacts Work Together

 The four artifacts form a small operating loop.